venkat1707/anz-hybrid-labs/Guide/_index.md

 The initial Azure resources required to complete this lab have already been deployed in your allocated Azure resource group.

-However if you wish to complete this lab later in your own subscription, use the following like to deploy the same base configuration:
+However if you wish to complete this lab later in your own subscription, use the following link to deploy the same base configuration:

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Feldridgeb%2Fanz-hybrid-labs%2Fmain%2FARM%2Fazuredeploy.json" target="_blank"><img src="https://aka.ms/deploytoazurebutton"/></a>